 Here are the basic supplies that you’ll need to get started:

-You’ll need the wire cutters for trimming faux florals and be careful since the edges can be sharp.
+You’ll need the wire cutters for trimming faux florals.
+Scissors aren’t usually strong enough and the wire cutters will save you time and energy.
+But be sure to be careful since the edges can be really sharp.

-We used floral wire to attach the grapevine and a hot glue gun for adding the flowers once we had the base built.
+We used floral wire to attach the grapevine to our wreath form and a hot glue gun for adding the flowers once we had the base built.

 Lay your flowers out around your wreath form so you can get an idea of what they’ll look like when you add them.